RickvdStaaij/GitLab-CIMonitor/README.md

 -   `make build-dev-server`: Run the development server
 -   `make build-dev-dashboard`: Run the dashboard application (restarts automatically when the front-end code changes)

+Note: The server needs to run in order to display the dashboard.

 ## Running production

 To start the production build: